 Training your dog to tolerate hugs

 Some dogs may be totally fine with receiving a hug!
 However, some may feel threatened, scared, or anxious, especially if the behavior comes from a stranger.
 With a little effort, you can train your dog to accept hugs.

 This can be extremely beneficial in the context of going to the vet, when your dog may need to be held steady to receive vaccines, or interacting with children, who often don't know better than to lean on or throw their arms around the neck of a furry friend!

 Positive reinforcement is the way to go when training your dog to accept hugs.
-You can do so by linking gradual approximations of hugs with something your dog loves, like treats or belly rubs.
-Start with simply resting your hand on their shoulder while you sit side-by-side and reward them profusely.
-Gradually move your arm farther around your dog's shoulders, rewarding them with treats every step of the way.
+You can do so by gradually linking hugs with something your dog loves, like treats or belly rubs.
+You should also know how to hug your dog the right way to ensure they feel comfortable and safe.

-If you'd like your pooch to be comfortable accepting hugs from others as well, it is important for you to have several individuals practice this training method.
+If you'd like your pooch to be comfortable accepting hugs from others as well, it's important for you to have several people practice this training method.
 However, be sure they are people your dog is already comfortable with and go very slowly to ensure safety.